TRUSTED LEADERS IN THE FIELD OF

 For these reasons, it is critical, if you believe you have been discriminated against, to consult with a New Jersey employment attorney who focuses on New Jersey employment law and who has extensive experience litigating cases under the New Jersey Law Against Discrimination.

 New Jersey also has a very strong law, the Conscientious Employee Protection Act, or CEPA, protecting the rights of whistleblowers and those who refuse to go along with employer demands that they participate in unlawful conduct.

-While there have unfortunately been a few recent decisions from the New Jersey Supreme Court and the Appellate Division wrongly curtailing the protections of the law as intended by our Legislature, CEPA remains one of the strongest whistleblower protection laws in the country.
+While there have unfortunately been a few decisions from the New Jersey Supreme Court and the Appellate Division wrongly curtailing the protections of the law as intended by our Legislature, CEPA nonetheless remains one of the strongest whistleblower protection laws in the country.